GreyAlien502/MERN-HelloWorld/README.txt

 Start-Up Command
 1. npm install (one time command to install dependencies)
+2. mkdir -p db && mongodb --dbpath db
-2. npm start (start up the server)
+3. npm start (start up the server)
-3. npm run dev (run this command in a new terminal to run webpack)
+4. npm run dev (run this command in a new terminal to run webpack)

 Hierarchical Structure:
 app